stevencurtis/SwiftCoding/ReturnSuccessOfThrowingWithGet/README.md

     })
 }
 ```
-Which gets rid of that rather awkward
+Which gets rid of that rather awkward pattern.

 # The code
 The example below uses reqres, and the specific URL used is `https://reqres.in/api/users?page=2`, which provides us a free API to use and decode in our iOS front-end.